hyperledger-labs/business-partner-agent/docs/DEBUGGING.md

 # Debugging

 ## Frontend and Backend debugging with gitpod
-Gitpod can be used to just launch two agents just for experimenting or even to do development (backend and/or frontend)
+Gitpod can be used to launch two agents just for experimenting or even to do development (backend and/or frontend)

 Just click on the Gitpod button in our [main readme](../README.md) which opens gitpod via [this link](https://gitpod.io/#https://github.com/hyperledger-labs/business-partner-agent).